COMBINE-lab/cuttlefish/README.md

 Currently, `MAX_K` is supported upto 255.
 Please contact the authors if support for a larger `MAX_K` is required.

-Note that, Cuttlefish uses only as many bytes as required (rounded up to multiples of 8) for a _k_-mer as necessary—thus increasing the maximum _k_-mer size capacity through setting large values for `MAX_K` does not affect the performance for smaller _k_-mer sizes.
+Note that, Cuttlefish uses only as many bytes as required (rounded up to multiples of 8) for a _k_-mer.
+Thus, increasing the maximum _k_-mer size capacity through setting large values for `MAX_K` does not affect the performance for smaller _k_-mer sizes.

 ## Differences between Cuttlefish 1 & 2

-- Cuttlefish 1 is applicable only for (whole-genome or transcriptome) reference sequences.
+- Cuttlefish 1 is applicable only for assembled reference sequences.
 Whereas Cuttlefish 2 is applicable for both sequencing reads and reference sequences.
 - For reference sequences, Cuttlefish 1 supports outputting the compacted graph in the GFA formats, whereas Cuttlefish 2 does not support this _yet_.
 - Cuttlefish 2 can be used by passing either one of the following arguments to the `cuttlefish build` command: `--read` or `--ref`.
 Passing neither of these invokes Cuttlefish 1.

 ## Citations & Acknowledgement

+If you use Cuttlefish or Cuttlefish 2 in your work, please include the following citations, as appropriate:

 ### [Cuttlefish (original)](https://doi.org/10.1093/bioinformatics/btab309)